 or A. oryzae

-Besides the large number of stories concerning humans on Earth, this manifests in three major ways:
+Besides the large number of stories concerning humans on Earth, this manifests in four major ways:

 - For one species that evolved on one planet, humanity sure gets around in the fictional multi-verse.
 Countless Speculative Fiction settings without Earth include humans, usually just like the ones we're used to.